arviz-devs/arviz/doc/source/schema/schema.md

 Model constants, data included in the model which is not modeled as a random variable.
 It should be the data used to generate samples in all the groups except the `predictions` groups.

 ### `prior`
 Samples from the prior distribution p(theta).
-Samples need not match `posterior` samples.
+Samples do not need to match `posterior` samples.
 However, this group will still follow the convention on `chain` and `draw` as first dimensions.
 It should have matching variables with the `posterior` group.

 ### `sample_stats_prior`
 Information and diagnostics for the samples in the `prior` group, provided by the inference backend.
 It may vary depending on the algorithm used by the backend.
 Variable names follow the same convention defined in `sample_stats`.